 Eligible students should be juniors or seniors who show a serious interest in journalism and in pursuing higher education.
 Upcoming sophomores and graduating seniors will be considered.
 Registration and dorm fees are provided by the program.
 Students are responsible for some of their meals.

-The national project, sponsored by the Dow Jones News Fund, is an effort to help broadcast and newsrooms mirror the diversity of their communities.
+The national project, sponsored by the Dow Jones News Fund, is an effort to help news outlets mirror the diversity of their communities.
 The University of Arizona School of Journalism has conducted this summer workshop since 1981.

-The 2014 program (June 8-14) was headed by Elena C. Stauffer, alumna of the UA School of Journalism.
+The 2014 program was headed by Elena C. Stauffer, alumna of the UA School of Journalism.
 She wrote and was a copy editor for the Arizona Daily Star, Tucson’s daily newspaper, and the Tucson Citizen, now an online-only publication.
 Elena is senior program coordinator for graduate studies and for the Center for Border & Global Journalism at the School of Journalism.